-A slightly different step by step prescription applies to people with cancer.
-Many people, perhaps the majority of people with cancer are destined to die from their cancer.
-But worrying about, or even thinking about it that much has a way of undermining the very life we cherish.
+A slightly different step-by-step prescription applies to people with cancer.
+Many people, perhaps the majority of people with cancer, are destined to die from their cancer.
+But worrying about it, or even thinking about it that much, has a way of undermining the very life we cherish.

 My friend Granger from Mindfulness Based Stress Reduction left us with, “Crush It — Live every day like it’s your BEST day!”

 That thought helped me today after three infusions of Keytruda.
 I’ve been developing neurological symptoms: seizures, numbing, and difficulty with my walking gait.
-I was shown yesterday’s Brain MRI, which lights up like a Christmas tree — so many active nodes!
-But my oncological team says that’s the way it often looks with brain mets on immunotherapy … They call it: Psuedo Progression.
+I was shown yesterday’s brain MRI, which lights up like a Christmas tree — so many active nodes!
+But my oncological team says that’s the way it often looks with brains on immunotherapy … They call it: Psuedo Progression.